 I wrote!
 Reader NotesGo to section

-Sorry if I got excited about the 80s and pop culture, but when talent is at the service of entertainment and well used, these things happen.
+Sorry if I was excited about the 80's and Pop culture, but when talent is served by entertainment and well used, these things happen.

-A typical discussion with friends in relation to some films is about whether a particular scene was copied or stolen from another film, or was recreated paying a kind of homage to the film (or the director) of the original.
+A typical discussion with friends about some films is whether a certain scene was copied or stolen from another film, or was recreated paying a kind of tribute to the film (or director) of the original.

-When one sees the sequence of the stairs and the stroller with the baby in “The Untouchables” (1987, Brian de Palma) it becomes clear that this is a recreation of the Odessa Staircase in “The Battleship Potemkin” (1925, Sergei Eisenstein).
-It also happens with the particular titles of “Star Wars” (1977, George Lucas) emulating those of “Flash Gordon” of 1940 (F. Beebe, R, Taylor) or the multiple references of “La Land” (2017, Damien Chazelle) to “Singing in the Rain” (1952, Gene Kelly, S. Donen).
+When you see the sequence of the stairs and the stroller with the baby in “Los Untouchables” (1987, Brian de Palma) it becomes clear that it is a recreation of the Odessa Staircase in “The Battleship Potemkin” (1925, Sergéi Eisenstein).
+It also happens with the particular titles of “Star Wars” (1977, George Lucas) emulating those of “Flash Gordon” from 1940 (F. Beebe, R, Taylor) or the multiple references from “La La Land” (2017, Damien Chazelle) to “Singing in the Rain” (1952, Gene Kelly, S. Donen).

 Why are we talking about this?
-Because “Ready Player One”, directed by Steven Spielberg, is a huge collection of characters and scenes from the 80s.
-We could say that Spielberg made a film about the future and virtual reality, filling it with the cinema of the past, whose decade was marked by fire by him and several of his fellow friends.
+Because “Ready Player One”, directed by Steven Spielberg, is a huge sample of characters and scenes from the 80s.
+We could say that Spielberg made a film about the future and virtual reality, filling it with the cinema of the past, whose decade was marked by fire by him and several of his peers friends.

-Before we get into “Ready Player...” it's good to remember the prolific 80s, where Hollywood cinema did wonders with a group of directors, in which I think Steven was a reference and spearhead.
-Robert Zemeckis with his “Back to the Future”, Joe Dante and the “Grenlims”, John Landis with “The Blues Brothers” and “The American Werewolf”, “ET” and “Indiana Jones” directed by Spielberg himself (beyond having produced other jewels of the time, such as “Roger Rabbit” and “Poltergeist”).
+Before we get into “Ready Player...” it is good to remember the prolific 80's, where Hollywood cinema did wonders with a group of directors, in which I think Steven was a reference and spearhead.
+Robert Zemeckis with his “Back to the Future”, Joe Dante and the “Grenlims”, John Landis with “The Blues Brothers” and “The American Werewolf”, “ET” and the “Indiana Jones” directed by Spielberg himself (beyond having produced other jewels of the time, such as &Roger Rabbit and Poltergeist).

-Well, all that spirit is in “Ready Player One”, but with the current vibe: fun for teens and young people and also for the 80s and 90s.
-As often happens in cinema, we see a futuristic world that is hard but loaded with technology, where virtual reality is the escape to a better life (it doesn't sound weird) and a corporation dominates the miseries and possibilities of the community.
+Well, all that spirit is in “Ready Player One”, but with the current wave: fun for teenagers and young people and also for the 80s and 90s.
+As often happens in cinema, we see a futuristic world that is hard but charged with technology, where virtual reality is the escape to a better life (it doesn't sound strange) and a corporation dominates the miseries and possibilities of the community.

-And there appears the eighties world, both in music and in the theme, but also with many presences of Pop culture, such as Freddy Krueger, Tron, Chucky, Jurassic Park, King Kong, RoboCop, video game characters and, having races, could not miss the Batimovil, the Mach 5 of “Meteoro” and the DeLorean of “Back to the Future”, which runs the protagonist.
-Ah, if that wasn't enough, there's a time-travel object called “Cube Zemeckis”.
+And there appears the eighties world, both in music and theme, but also with many presences of Pop culture, such as Freddy Krueger, Tron, Chucky, Jurassic Park, King Kong, RoboCop, video game characters and, having races, could not miss the Batimobile, the Mach 5 of “Meteor” and the DeLorean's “Back to the Future”, which the protagonist manages.
+Ah: if that were not enough, there is an object to travel in time called “Cube Zemeckis”.

-But the most remarkable of all these presences is the great sequence that takes place in the hotel of “The Glow” (1980, Stanley Kubrick), with many of its memorable moments, obviously well integrated into our futuristic history.
+But the most notable of all those presences is the great sequence given in the hotel of “The Shining” (1980, Stanley Kubrick), with many of its memorable moments, obviously, well integrated into our futuristic history.

-Sorry if I got excited about the 80s and pop culture, but when talent is at the service of entertainment and well used, these things happen.
-Ah, “Ready Player One” is good; it's a lot of fun.
+Sorry if I was excited about the 80's and Pop culture, but when talent is served by entertainment and well used, these things happen.
+Ah, “Ready Player One” is good; it's really enjoyed.